 Winter flowering bedding plants are those varieties that can withstand the cold and rain of a UK winter, and the choice of colours and shapes will surprise you!
 Our most popular varieties include:

-Pansies are low-growing and with large, hardy, striking flowers in an amazing array of colours.
+Hardy & easy to grow, pansies bloom with large, striking flowers in an amazing array of colours.

 Forget-Me-Nots offer clusters of dainty flowers that self-seed, so you can enjoy their colour year after year.